Teleportation=Translation: Continuous recovery of black hole information

 \section{DERIVATION OF THE OPERATOR IDENTITY $\tilde{G} = 2P$}

-Having established the definition of the self-adjoint generator $\tilde{G}$ in Sec.~\ref{unitpathgenerator}, we now turn to the central objective of this work: establishing the identification of the teleportation generator with the modular momentum.
+With the self-adjoint generator $\tilde{G}$ rigorously defined in Sec.~\ref{unitpathgenerator}, we now address the central objective of this work: identifying the teleportation generator with the modular momentum.
 This section presents a derivation of the identity $\tilde{G}=2P$ for general Type~III algebras.
-We begin by analyzing the half-sided modular inclusion (HSMI) setting to motivate the specific form of the identity, particularly the factor of 2 (Sec.~\ref{G=2P}).
-Subsequently, we employ modular perturbation theory to derive the identity as an exact relation between closed operators (Sec.~\ref{subsec4.2}).
-We further examine the geometric stability of this result within the framework of non-commutative geometry (Sec.~\ref{stability}) and conclude by proposing a correlation function test applicable to holographic models (Sec.~\ref{corelationtest}).
+We begin by motivating the specific form of the identity, particularly the factor of 2, through the limit of HSMI (Sec.~\ref{G=2P}).
+We then employ modular perturbation theory to prove the identity as an exact relation between closed operators (Sec.~\ref{subsec4.2}).
+Finally, we examine the geometric stability of this result within the framework of non-commutative geometry (Sec.~\ref{stability}) and propose a holographic correlation function test to verify its physical validity (Sec.~\ref{corelationtest}).